demisto/content/Packs/SEKOIAIntelligenceCenter/Integrations/SEKOIAIntelligenceCenter/README.md

 Fetch Indicator and Observables from SEKOIA.IO Intelligence Center.
 To use this integration, please create an API Key with the right permissions.

-This integration was integrated and tested with version 2.20220712 of SEKOIAIntelligenceCenter
+This integration was integrated and tested with version 2.20220712 of SEKOIA Intelligence Center

 ## Configure SEKOIAIntelligenceCenter on Cortex XSOAR